 Can I get around geo-blocking?

 Luckily for users from regions with limited streaming catalogues, there are ways to get around geo-blocking.
-Since geo-blocking centers around the detection of your location via your IP address, hiding your real IP is the key to accessing your favourite streaming content wherever you are in the world, and to saving money on online purchases.
+Since geo-blocking centres around the detection of your location via your IP address, hiding your real IP is the key to accessing your favourite streaming content wherever you are in the world, and to saving money on online purchases.

 Virtual private networks, or VPNs, are a tool designed to offer anonymity and security to users browsing the internet.
 When using one, your IP address is hidden and replaced with that of one of the VPN’s servers.
 And, because these services have multiple servers in a wide selection of countries, you can connect to the internet via just about any alternate country you choose.
 Connect through a VPN server in the US, for example, and you may be able to watch US-targeted streaming services that are blocked elsewhere in the world under the guise of an American IP address.

-This is particularly useful if you want to watch the services you pay for back at home while you’re traveling elsewhere, but do be aware that some streaming services seek out VPN IP addresses and try to block their access.
+This is particularly useful if you want to watch the services you pay for back at home while you’re travelling elsewhere, but do be aware that some streaming services seek out VPN IP addresses and try to block their access.

 In the future, geo-blocking will hopefully become a thing of the past as production studios, record companies and other rights-holders accept that the internet is a global marketplace where regional restrictions only cause frustration to customers.
 In the meanwhile, if you don’t want to wait for antiquated industries to catch up with the twenty-first century, try concealing your location where possible to experience a wider range of online streaming content and keep up with region-locked news, wherever you are.